danilko/tcpudpperformancecompairison/README.md

 On GUI, specify host and port
 Note, server will open on the configured host address and port, while client will use the configuration settings to connect the server

+So server and client can be opened through one GUI session

 Click on UDP Server to start UDP Server

 Click on UDP Client to start UDP Client

 Click on TCP Server to start TCP Server

 Click on TCP Client to start TCP Client